 My thought: A community-based resource is a resource that includes info created and used by/within the community itself.
 The reference-based resources are published works by academics and experts (and authoritative sites, for example) while community-based might be sites online where the community gather and interact: social media sites, etc.

 Note the featured image.
 I tested the chart above with one of my fascinations: the film 20,000 Leagues Under the Sea and specifically the submarine Nautilus.
-Allow me to geek out bit and tell you the pic is of my very own limited edition Nautilus purchased from Japan last year.
+Allow me to geek out bit and tell you the pic is of my very own limited edition Nautilus purchased from Japan a few years ago.
 I found out about it via an information community I participate in devoted to the sub!
 So, the examples I might use to “test” the above is this.
 Can you tell which is which?

 - The threads about the Japanese limited edition model on the Nautilus Fan Site, where members shared what they knew about it as well as all the other threads devoted to the making of the movies, etc.

 - Entries on the film, the visuals, and Harper Goff, the designer of the Nautilus for 20K, in a book published all about great special effects in science fiction films.

 A loaded question!
 But does that make sense?